CRFO/GCP_Projects/GCP Cloud SQL with Postgres/README.md

 The above schema was created and records were inserted from data/log_data and data/song_data JSON files into the tables one by one.

-# Scripts to execute:
+# Scripts:

+1. Execute "python create_tables.py" - Creates all tables in Cloud SQL instance with Postgres
-1. Execute etl.ipynb - Creates all tables and insert records from data/log_data and data/song_data.
+2. Run all cells in etl.ipynb - Inserts records from data/log_data and data/song_data stored locally.
-2. Execute test.ipynb - Confirms creations and insertions were successful.
+3. Run all cells in test.ipynb - Confirms that creations and insertions were successful.